All Episodes

 I just want people to be educated and make their own decisions and then figure out what makes the most sense for them, which is really funny because that's where I was.

-I was like, you know, like I my uncle had gold in like the 80s, and he ended up getting a divorce and his wife, not divorced, I think they just separated and his wife sold his gold bars.
+I was like, you know, like my uncle had gold in like the 80s and he ended up getting a divorce and his wife, not divorce, I think they just separated.

-And apparently they were pretty sizable gold bars because you know, they're back in the 80s, they were worth you know significantly less than they would be today.
+And apparently they were pretty sizable gold bars because, you know, they're back in the 80s, they were worth, you know, significantly less than they would be today.

-And so I just imagine, you know, like from die hard with a vengeance where they've got those giant gold bars in the back, you know, or something like that.
+And so I just imagine, you know, like from Die Hard with a Vengeance, where they've got those giant gold bars in the back, you know, or something like that.

-Um she sold them to kind of stay afloat.
+And she sold them to kind of stay afloat.

-You know, I knew there were little flakes of gold in that drink, and I was like, okay, I understand what gold is.
+You know, I knew there were little flakes of gold in that drink.

-Um but I I always wanted to own it.
+But I always wanted to own it.

-Like I just wanted to have some.
+Like, I just wanted to have some.

 Not like to have a whole lot or anything like that.

-And I just never like it was almost like paralysis by analysis.
+And I just never, like, it was almost like paralysis by analysis.

-Like I couldn't pick a company to buy it through.
+Like, I couldn't pick a company to buy it through.

 I just never done it.